By: Georgia DUI Attorney Bubba Head

 Aggressive DUI Defense in Every Georgia DUI Court and Appellate Court

-This current appeal mentioned above, one of more than 200 by William C. Head in 41 years, is another example of Atlanta DUI attorney Bubba Head aggressively defending drunk driving cases.
+This current appeal mentioned above, one of more than 200 by William C. Head in 41 years, is another example of a DUI attorney Bubba Head aggressively defending drunk driving cases.
 This practice area is a sub-specialty of criminal defense law, and Mr. Head’s law practice has helped shape Georgia decisional law for thousands of DUI GA cases.

 No other Georgia DUI lawyer has made more new GA DUI law by litigating successful DUI defenses than Mr. Head.